dalequark/daleonai/_posts/2019-10-04-how-machine-learning-is-transforming-healthcare-at-google-and-beyond.md

 ---
 layout: post
-title: "How Machine Learning is Transforming Healthcare at Google and Beyond"
+title: How Machine Learning is Transforming Healthcare at Google and Beyond
-description: "_Google and others are recruiting algorithms to spot cancer in medical scans, predict the outcome of hospital visits, and more.
-Here’s how._"
+description: Google and others are recruiting algorithms to spot cancer in medical scans, predict the outcome of hospital visits, and more.
+Here’s how.
 date: 2019-10-04
-feature_image: /images/2019-10-04-how-machine-learning-is-transforming-healthcare-at-google-and-beyond/0.png
+feature_image: "/images/2019-10-04-how-machine-learning-is-transforming-healthcare-at-google-and-beyond/0.png"
-tags: ["healthcare", "computer vision", "machine learning"]
+tags:
+- healthcare
+- computer vision
+- machine learning

 ---
 _Google and others are recruiting algorithms to spot cancer in medical scans, predict the outcome of hospital visits, and more.
 Here’s how._

 <!--more-->